kingo132/GPD-Win-Max-Hackintosh/README.md

   * Workaround: Do not plug any USB2.0 device to USB3.0 Type-c HUB/Adapter.
 Plug them into a USB2.0 hub or plug directly into winmax's USB3 port.
 # What's not working
 * HDMI port is not working
-* HDMI audio is not working
+* HDMI audio is not working, technically, all the sound of external display is not working, includes type-c or display port

 # Modify BIOS settings
 Note 1: We are testing under BIOS version 1.11